Name and location of repository

 Related archival materials

 A photograph of Hugh Biggs is part of the Oregon Journal Negative Collection, Org.
-Lot 1368, 372A049, viewable online in OHS Digital Collections at https://digitalcollections.ohs.org/hugh-l-biggs-2
+Lot 1368, 372A049, and is viewable online in OHS Digital Collections at https://digitalcollections.ohs.org/hugh-l-biggs-2

 Preferred citation: Oral history interview with Hugh Biggs, by Clarence Wicks, SR 1209, Oregon Historical Society Research Library.

 Forms part of the United States District Court Oral History Project.

 Handwritten index (2 pages) is available for in-person use at the Oregon Historical Society Research Library.

 Description control element